 SEER and HSPF ratings are important but as the example above shows the actual heating capacity of that system may not be what is needed for your home and the sizing of your system may be drastically off if your HVAC contractor isn’t aware of the heating output capability of the systems they sell.

-The Carrier Infinity 24, 3TON model would have an output of 33,000BTU/HR at -8.3C (17F)
+The Carrier Performance 38MURA, 3TON model would have an output of 35,200BTU/HR at -15C

-The Daikin DZ17, 3TON model would have an output of 22,000BTU/HR at -8.3C (17F)
+The Daikin DZ17, 3TON model would have an output of 19,180BTU/HR at -15C

 The Carrier system has 50% more heating output value versus the Daikin which means that you will rely SIGNIFICANTLY more on your back up heating source to heat your home with the Daikin model than you would the Carrier.

-If we look at a larger size Daikin DZ17 4TON model the total heating output at -8.3C is 29,400BTU/HR and a 5TON offers 34,400BTU/HR.
+If we look at a larger size Daikin DZ17 5TON model the total heating output at -15C is 32,400BTU/HR which still doesn’t meet the capability of Carrier’s 3TON Performance 38MURA

-As you can see, one INVERTER heat pump system is NOT comparable to the other.
+As you can see, one Cold Climate INVERTER heat pump system is NOT comparable to the other.
 In our example it takes a 5TON Daikin DZ17 INVERTER system to match the heating output of the Carrier Infinity 24 3TON model at -8.3C

-When you’re considering the purchase of a new ducted heat pump system for your home you should ask each one of the contractors to provide you with some heating information about the system(s) they are offering so that you can do a direct comparison of the brands you are considering.
+When you’re considering the purchase of a new centrally ducted heat pump system for your home you should ask each one of the contractors to provide you with some heating information about the system(s) they are offering so that you can do a direct comparison of the brands you are considering.
 DO NOT just rely on the system TONNAGE, SEER or HSPF numbers.